JMill/cposc2013/index.rst

 * twitter: `@imjmill <https://twitter.com/imjmill>`_
 * `linkedin.com/in/jmill <http://linkedin.com/in/jmill>`_

-This is an online guidebook for the talk entitled *Have you opened a book lately?*, by `Jonathan B. Miller <http://jmillville.com>`_, for the Central Pensylvania Open Source Conference at IU13 Conference and Training Center, Lancaster, PA, on Saturday, October 19th, 2013.
+This is an online guidebook for the talk entitled *Have you opened a book lately?*, by `Jonathan B. Miller <http://jmillville.com>`_, for the Central Pennsylvania Open Source Conference at IU13 Conference and Training Center, Lancaster, PA, on Saturday, October 19th, 2013.

 *Pardon the typos.*